 His mother, Yolanda Gigante, lived at 225 Sullivan Street, which was just 70 yards north of the Triangle Social Club.

-Although he owned a house in the suburbs, he preferred Greenwich Village so much that he spent most nights sleeping at his mother's apartment.
+Although he owned a house in the suburbs, he preferred Greenwich Village so much that he spent most nights in his mother's apartment.

 "The Chin" put on this performance because he knew that the neighborhood was under constant surveillance.
-If the authorities had captured footage of him acting "normal", they would have been able to use it against him in court.
+If the authorities captured footage of him acting "normal", they would be able to use it against him in court.

 Coordinates: 40.729610, -73.999632